UUoocl/Photo_Sphere_Viewer_for_OBS_windows/README.md

 # Moving_Virtual_Background
 This project connects a PTZ usb camera and a browser source via an OBS lua script.

-This version is MacOS only.
+This version is Windows only.

 An example use is creating a moving virtual background by sending the PTZ data to the Photo Sphere Viewer Javascript library.